ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 So any normal mathematician will tell you that the above partial sums are true, but might note that they skirt the question of taking the _limit_ as $$N \ra \infty$$, which is what makes $$S(1/2) = 2$$.
 Indeed, what makes divergent sums mysterious is how they seem to work after taking limits, despite the limits being invalid.
 Personally I don't buy this.
 I think the limits don't really matter: what makes $$1+1/2 +1/4+\ldots = 2$$ is that it is _indistinguishable_ from $$2$$ in a practical sense, not that they are literally equal.
 This is what is meant by the epsilon-delta definition of a limit anyway: for any accuracy (epsilon) you want, I can show a value that is close enough to $$1/2$$ (by delta) to get that close to $$2$$ (by epsilon).
 Analysis is developed by insisting that this hold for all $$\e$$, but physics (and all practical applications) doesn't care; you just need it to be true for _the $$\e$$ you actually have_, which will necessarily be finite.
 Therefore one does not need to really consider limits, except insofar as they summarize this approximation process succinctly.
 If they do not, you pull your $$N$$-dependencies back out---hopefully you did not forget where they are---and keep going.

 This is an example of what I would call a [finitist](https://en.wikipedia.org/wiki/Finitism) argument.
-I consider myself a strong finitist, much stronger than most (although nothing like the [ultrafinitism](https://en.wikipedia.org/wiki/Ultrafinitism) which is silly).
-I keep finding that if I am sufficiently confident about finitism, very many of the things that are vexing in higher mathematics simply disappear---you can't get surprising results from limits if you don't have limits at all!
-However there is a downside: much of mainstream theory is essentially unusable from a finistic perspective (in particular, anything adjacent to topology or analysis), so you end up having to figure out how to translate everything into finistic terms yourself to actually learn anything new.
-Which makes mastering new fields very slow, to say the least.
-The advantage, on the other hand, is that all of physics is necessarily finitist (in some sense), so if you stick with finitistic math you will never end up having to figure out if mathematical paradoxes have snuck into your physical models.
+I have come to consider myself a strong finitist, moreso than most (although nothing like [ultrafinitism](https://en.wikipedia.org/wiki/Ultrafinitism) which is just silly).
+I keep finding that when I hold onto finitism, very many of the things which are otherwise vexing in higher mathematics simply disappear---you can't get surprising results from limits if you refuse to take limits at all!
+However there is a downside: much of mainstream theory is essentially unusable from a finitistic perspective, since topology and analysis are built on the assumption that things can be viewed with 'infinite resolution', so I have to translate everything into finistic terms myself to actually learn anything new.
+This makes mastering new fields very slow, to say the least.
+It saves times in learning physics, though: since physics is inherently finitistic (in the sense that you should never have infinite quantities except for coordinate singularities), so if you stick with finitistic math you will never have to worry about mathematical paradoxes are sneaking into your physical models.

 ------

 # 3

-$$S(x) = 1+x+x^2 +\ldots$$ is admittedly the easiest of the divergent series to figure out what's going on in.
-Therefore, to prove that this way of thinking works more generally, and also mostly just to have a record of them, I will go through each of the other interesting divergent sums I know and show how this 'finitistic' perspective gives the right answer.
+$$S(x) = 1+x+x^2 +\ldots$$ is, admittedly, the easiest divergent series for figuring out what's going on.
+Therefore, to demonstrate that this way of thinking works more generally, and also mostly just to have a record of these calculations, I will go through each of the other interesting divergent sums I know and show how this 'finitistic' perspective gives the right answer.
+(Well, most of them.
+Unfortunately the sums involving primes are beyond me.)

 The first series to consider is ([wiki](https://en.wikipedia.org/wiki/1_+_1_+_1_+_1_+_%E2%8B%AF)):

 $$P = 1 + 1 + 1 + 1 + \ldots$$

 Which happens to be $$S(1)$$.
-A common manipulation shows that $$P$$ equals... any integer you want?
+An easy manipulation shows that $$P$$ equals... any integer you want?

 $$
 \begin{aligned}